EonPrintCrafter/Creality-phone-home-Not-today-you-dont/README.md

 This script ensures your printer remains **air-gapped from known telemetry sources**, giving you full control of outbound traffic and **ensuring your printer works for you — not for someone else**.

 ---

-Let me know if you’d like a **threat table** added (listing each domain + suspected function + risk rating), or if you want to convert this into a printable handout or documentation asset.

----